Dr. Nathan A. Baker

 Richland, Washington 99352

-Nathan A. Baker, Ph.D, joined Pacific Northwest National Laboratory in 2010 as Chief Scientist for Signature Science and the Signature Discovery Initiative.
-He is currently Lead for the National Cancer Informatics Program Nanotechnology Working Group, Chair for the ASTM E56.01 Subcommittee on Nanotechnology Informatics, co-chair of the US-EU Nanotechnology Databases and Ontology Community of Research, and a member of the ANSI Technical Advisory Group for ISO/TC 229 Nanotechnologies.
-Dr. Baker is also actively involved in the Biophysical Society and currently serves on several Society committees.
-He became a Laboratory Fellow in 2012.
+Nathan A. Baker, Ph.D, is a Laboratory Fellow at Pacific Northwest National Laboratory and lead for the Signature Discovery Initiative.
+He is currently Chair for the ASTM E56.01 Subcommittee on Nanotechnology Informatics, co-chair of the US-EU Nanotechnology Databases and Ontology Community of Research, and a member of the ANSI Technical Advisory Group for ISO/TC 229 Nanotechnologies.
+Dr. Baker is also Editor-in-Chief for Computational Science and Discovery and serves on the Editorial Board for Biophysical Journal.

 Education - Dr. Baker. received his B.S. degree in Chemistry from the University of Iowa in 1997.
 In 2001, he obtained his Ph.D. in Physical Chemistry at the University of California San Diego.
 After a brief period of postdoctoral work in the McCammon lab at University of California San Diego, he joined the Department of Biochemistry and Molecular Biophysics at Washington University in St. Louis in 2002.
 He was promoted to Associate Professor with tenure in 2006.
 At Washington University, Dr. Baker served as director for the Molecular Biophysics Graduate Program.